First off let me just say that greens sautéed in garlic ALWAYS taste amazing. It is no surprise then these dumplings should taste so great!

 Greens such as mustard greens, Swiss chard or kale all sautéed with garlic and a few crunchy snow peas – yummy this veggie mix is!

-Flavored with lots of garlic, soy sauce and a touch of honey, these dumplings taste so good that your family will clean out the entire batch in one sitting.
+Flavored with lots of garlic, soy sauce and a touch of honey, these greens and sugar snap pea dumplings taste so good that your family will clean out the entire batch.
 Want to make these dumplings even more delicious?
 Serve it alongside a delicious sesame peanut sauce that is so easy that all you do is cook all the ingredients together and serve.